ValyrianTech/ComfyUI_with_Flux/README.md

 Alternatively, you can start the web terminal and connect to it and enter the command "jupyter server list" to get the token.

+Note: Due to a technical peculiarity in JupyterLab, the folder /ComfyUI/models/checkpoints will not open, because 'checkpoints' is a special word in JupyterLab.
+If you need to copy a file in this folder, you can still connect via the web terminal and use the 'wget' command to download your file.